 So what’s the difference between the Exynos 9810 and the Snapdragon variant features added to the smartphone?
 Let’s take a closer look.
 First, it seems as though Samsung has done a good job of keeping features integral to using its device.
 For example, Samsung is continuing to fix bugs within its S Pen feature, which, among other things, includes a handy note-taking tool that we found pretty useful when reviewing devices like the Galaxy Note 10+, which had no jotting tool whatsoever.

 Samsung’s latest S Pen is slightly larger and includes a smaller dot to help navigate the display.
-But, overall, it doesn’t seem as though there’s much of a difference in how Samsung handles its S Pen feature here on the Galaxy Note 20 Ultra by sheer comparisonOpens in a new tab. with other devices in its lineup.
+But, overall, it doesn’t seem as though there’s much of a difference in how Samsung handles its S Pen feature here on the Galaxy Note 20 Ultra by sheer comparison with other devices in its lineup.
 It also includes new features like a wider angle lens for taking phone selfies, which takes pictures using just the front-facing camera.

 Galaxy Note 20 Ultra: Design